carloniluca91/aurora-dataload/README.md

 This project is a personal, free-time rework of a real life project I had extensively worked on during my career ;)

-Main modules
+Project sub modules

-* `application` which represents the entry point
 * `core` which defines core classes and implicits
-* `configuration` which defines models for application's configuration
+* `configuration` which defines application's configuration classes

 Some details